eryxcoop/fadu-viva-backend/README.md

 ### Bootstrapping

+##### Requirements
-Create virtual environment and install requirements
+- Create virtual environment and install requirements

+##### Environment variables
+- Crete file called .env in root directory and copy the content of .env.example file into it
+- Ask for api keys

 ### Running